 2. Cruise along the Brisbane River

 Sightseeing with kids is fun when you're cruising down the Brisbane River.
-Snaking through the suburbs and coiling around the CBD, the river hosts several family-friendly cruises that offer children and adults a unique perspective of Brisbane's top tourist attractions and natural features.
+Snaking through the suburbs and coiling around the CBD, the river hosts several family-friendly cruises.
+Hop aboard to discover a unique perspective of Brisbane's top tourist attractions and natural features.

 A popular option is the 90-minute Brisbane River Sightseeing Cruise.
 Along the way, you can see landmarks such as Kangaroo Point Cliffs, the Story Bridge, historic buildings, soaring high-rises, and even colonies of fruit bats clustered in the riverbank mangroves.

-One of the most popular cruises for kids is the Lone Pine Koala Sanctuary Cruise, which departs from Southbank and includes informative narration and entry to the sanctuary.
+One of the most popular cruises for kids is the Lone Pine Koala Sanctuary Cruise.
+This 5.5-hour cruise departs from Southbank and includes informative narration and entry to the sanctuary.

 If you prefer a self-guided tour with a little more flexibility, you can also ride a CityCat and download an audio tour with information on all the sights.
-A free option is the CityHopper ferry service, which travels along the Brisbane River, stopping at top spots such as South Bank 3 and the Maritime Museum, or for a more historical feel, kids might also enjoy a cruise up the river on an old paddle wheeler.
+A free option is the CityHopper ferry service.
+These ferries travel along the Brisbane River, stopping at top spots like South Bank 3 and the Maritime Museum.
+For a more historical feel, kids might also enjoy a cruise up the river on an old paddle wheeler.

 3. Ignite Your Imagination at the Sparklab, ScienCentre